kimt1/vibesheet-20250706_032254/README.md

 ## Overview

-**vibesheet-20250706_032254** (Form Master by J47) is a **modular, privacy-focused web automation platform** designed for **automatic detection, filling, and submission of web forms**?even on private/protected sites.
+**vibesheet-20250706_032254** (Form Master by J47) is a **modular, privacy-focused web automation platform** designed for **automatic detection, filling, and submission of web forms**—even on private/protected sites.
 The solution combines a cross-browser extension, scalable Node.js backend, and a rich React dashboard UI with deep Google Sheets integration.
 It is ideal for publishers, marketers, and sellers who require reliable batch automation, advanced error handling, analytics, and robust fallback strategies.

 **Core capabilities:**
 - Detects and interacts with complex web forms (including Shadow DOM and CAPTCHA challenges)